Herbert Wertheim School of Public Health and Human Longevity Science

 Letter of Intent submissions should use the provided form.

-Applicants whose LOIs are approved will be notified by March 11, 2022, and invited to submit a full proposal.
-Full proposals are due April 11, 2022.
-The earliest project start date is June 1, 2022.
+Applicants whose LOIs are approved will be notified by March 15, 2023, and invited to submit a full proposal.
+Full proposals are due April 12, 2023 and awardees will be notified by May 26, 2023.
+The earliest project start date is July 1, 2023.

 LOIs will include: